rdalx42/BytecodeCompiler/README.md

 > This is Vexa 1.0, keep in mind that everything is subject to change.<br>
 > Error handling is currently a bit of a hit or miss.<br>
 > Everything is in early stages and there are more features to come!
+> Currently there a couple of bugs with the function implementation but Im working on dolving them

 <br>